Hawaii vs. UNLV NCAA Football Odds, Plays and Insights | November 13, 2021

 - The Rainbow Warriors and their opponents have scored an average of 62.2 points per game in 2021, 6.2 more than Saturday's total.

-- The 56 over/under in this game is 1.7 points higher than the 54.3 average total in Rebels games this season.
+- The 54.3 PPG average total in Rebels games this season is 1.7 points fewer than this game's over/under.

 Hawaii Stats and Trends

-- Hawaii has played 10 games, with three wins against the spread.

-- This season, the Rainbow Warriors have one against the spread win in two games as a favorite of 3.5 points or more.
+- The Rainbow Warriors have covered the spread once this season when favored by 3.5 points or more (in two chances).

-- Hawaii's games this year have hit the over on three of nine set point totals (33.3%).
+- Hawaii's games this year have gone over the point total three times in nine opportunities (33.3%).

-- Hawaii is 1-1 against the spread and 3-0 overall in games when it records more than 33.9 points.
+- When Hawaii records more than 33.9 points, it is 1-1 against the spread and 3-0 overall.

-- In games that Hawaii picks up over 430.2 yards, the team is 1-2 against the spread and 3-1 overall.
+- Hawaii is 1-2 against the spread and 3-1 overall when the team amasses more than 430.2 yards.

 - The Rainbow Warriors have turned the ball over 24 times this season, 11 more turnovers than the Rebels have forced (13).